jppf-grid/JPPF/samples-pack/GridFailover/Readme.md

         this will disable the default built-in discovery mechanism, such that only our custom one is used</li>
       <li>the client-side discovery auto-installs through the Service Provider Interface (SPI), thus no configuration update is needed for this</li>
       <li>start the admin console: <tt class="samples">./startConsole.sh</tt> or <tt class="samples">startConsole.bat</tt></li>
-      <li>once started, the admin console should show the drivers defined in the drivers.yaml file, along with a nnode connected to the first driver in the list</li>
+      <li>once started, the admin console should show the drivers defined in the drivers.yaml file, along with a node connected to the first driver in the list</li>
     </ul>
   </li>
   <li>from this sample's root directory, start the sample grid controller: <tt class="samples">./run.sh</tt> or <tt class="samples">run.bat</tt>.
 The console output will show something similar to this: